1977 NBA All-Star Game: Players

 The starting players were voted on by the fans, and seven reserves for each team were selected by their respective coaches.
 Twelve former ABA players, including Julius Erving of the Philadelphia 76ers, participated in the game.
-The Eastern Conference team played ten future hall-of-famers including Bob McAdoo, Julius Erving, George McGinnis, Rudy Tomjanovich (inducted as a coach), Pete Maravich, John Havlicek, Jo Jo White, Earl Monroe, George Gervin, and Elvin Hayes.
-The Western Conference Team played seven future hall-of-famers including Kareem Abdul-Jabbar, Rick Barry, Paul Westphal, David Thompson, Bob Lanier, Bobby Jones, and Dan Issel.
+The Eastern Conference team played ten future Hall-of-Famers including Bob McAdoo, Julius Erving, George McGinnis, Rudy Tomjanovich (inducted as a coach), Pete Maravich, John Havlicek, Jo Jo White, Earl Monroe, George Gervin, and Elvin Hayes.
+The Western Conference Team played seven future Hall-of-Famers including Kareem Abdul-Jabbar, Rick Barry, Paul Westphal, David Thompson, Bob Lanier, Bobby Jones, and Dan Issel.

 Despite being selected as a reserve, Los Angeles Lakers player Kareem Abdul-Jabbar led the West team in scoring with 21 points.
-This was Abdul-Jabbar's eighth appearance in the all-star game.
-Another Western Conference player, Paul Westphal, was an honorable mention scoring 20 points in his first of five consecutive appearances in the all-star game.
+This was Abdul-Jabbar's eighth appearance in the All-Star Game.
+Another Western Conference player, Paul Westphal, was an honorable mention scoring 20 points in his first of five consecutive appearances in the All-Star Game.
 On the Eastern team, Julius Erving and Bob McAdoo of the Buffalo Braves dominated their team's scoring, each recording 30 points.
-This was McAdoo's fourth all-star appearance, and Erving's first of eleven consecutive all-star appearances.
+This was McAdoo's fourth All-Star appearance, and Erving's first of eleven consecutive All- appearances.

 Notable player selections that did not play due to injury were, on the Western side, future hall-of-famer Bill Walton of the Portland Trail Blazers, and, on the Eastern side, future hall-of-famer Dave Cowens of the Boston Celtics.
 Walton would be replaced by Don Buse of the Indiana Pacers, and Cowens would be replaced by Phil Chenier of the Washington Bullets.
-Walton would return that season to lead the Blazers, with the help of all-star teammate Maurice Lucas, to a 1977 NBA Finals victory over the 76ers, who were led by all-stars Julius Erving, George McGinnis, and Doug Collins.
+Walton would return that season to lead the Blazers, with the help of All-Star teammate Maurice Lucas, to a 1977 NBA Finals victory over the 76ers, who were led by All-Stars Julius Erving, George McGinnis, and Doug Collins.